What is the current state of chess engines?

 What is left for amateurs, such as myself then?

-Sebastian Lague has the perfect answer to that question: a competition that imposes an arbitrary limit on the length of your engines code.
-To be exact every participant has a maximum of 1024 tokens at his disposal to craft the best chess bot they can.
-Sounds like a lot, or extremely little depending on your conception of tokens.
-In this case a token is the smallest unit the compiler can see, with some exceptions.
-Therefore your 28 character Java like variable ChessEngineBotThinkingBoardGamePiecePlayerMoverFactory
+Sebastian Lague has the perfect answer to that question: a competition that imposes an arbitrary limit on the length of your bot’s code.
+To be exact, every participant has a maximum of 1024 tokens at his disposal to craft the best chess player they can.

 will only count as a single token, while {

-also counts as one.
-You also cannot load external files or use certain functions to extract variable names, which is enforced by limiting the allowed namespaces.
+Further limitations are imposed on loading external files or using certain functions to extract variable names, to prevent skirting the rules.
+These are enforced by limiting the allowed namespaces.

 Trying to improve the evaluation function